 From here you have a clear view of aircraft departing 06 (though they'll be quite higb) and good views also of anything on approach to 24 - though again, they're a bit high for good shots.
 So, for closer views it's time for some walking, and hope that the farmer hasn't been annoyed recently.
 There are two routes to get closer to runway 24, first is follow the track towards the approach lights, and then follow the lights to the hedge.
 Second is to follow the field edge (DO NOT walk through any crops!) to your left and turn right when you reach the hedge.
 Both really rely on the farmer not objecting - people have mixed results, depending on which particular farm worker they speak to and how other enthusiasts have behaved towards them.
 Strictly speaking the land the approach lights is on belongs to the MoD; however to get to that you are using the farmer's land, and RAF Marham would prefer that people do not hang around directly under the approach path.
 Therefore it is best to stick to the field edges.
 Anyway, assuming your luck is in, you can get much better landing shots from closer to the airfield fence (e.g. point B).

 There is a hedge along this fence line, and it's just high enough to make life difficult - a stepladder is of limited use as the ground is so soft for much of the year.
 There are occasional variations in height and a gap at point B that offer a clear view.
 The lie of the land within the airfield and the crash barrier gear means that clear shots of aircraft on the ground at this end can be tricky - you'll need to do some walking up and down the fence to find useful spots.
 Facing the runway, the sun is behind you in the early morning and moves through the day until it is right in front of you.
-When the sun has shifted to the other side of the approach, simply walk north along the hedge line, through the approach lights, and you'll reach point C which offers a similar gap in the hedge to point B. When runway 01/19 is in use (as in all the time at the time of writing, with 06/24 closed), this corner of the field is one of the closest points you can get to the runway 19 approach, but it's still too distant for decent photos, and the runway itself isn't visible as the ground slopes away from you.
+When the sun has shifted to the other side of the approach, simply walk north along the hedge line, through the approach lights, and you'll reach point C which offers a similar gap in the hedge to point B. When runway 01/19 is in use, this corner of the field is one of the closest points you can get to the runway 19 approach, but it's still too distant for decent photos, and the runway itself isn't visible as the ground slopes away from you.

-Aircraft taxiing onto the runway do so from both sides - some Tornados and visitors will come from your right, and other Tornados from the left (best viewed from point C rather than B).
-Tornados being serviced or repaired are often to be found in the main hangars North of the runway, so you may see one being towed out, or a visiting aircraft parked in front of the hangars.
+Aircraft taxiing onto the runway can do so from both sides though most Lightnings and visitors will come from your right, with few others from your left (best viewed from point C rather than B).
+Lightnings are often to be found in the main hangars North of the runway, so you may see one being towed out, or a visiting aircraft parked in front of the hangars.
 Unfortunately that's too far away for decent photos but fine for serials on non-hazy days.
-Operational Tornados are now based both in the hardened aircraft shelter (HAS) complexes South-East of the runway and also on the main pan in front of the larger hangars.
 Sadly the 'temporary' hangars on the flight line mean any aircraft on this line are usually hidden away.

 Now, return to your car (remember to stick to the rough ground around the approach lights or the edge of the field), and drive back down Chalk Lane towards the main road once more.
 As you go pass the bomb dump access a field will open up on your right; when the airfield fence comes back towards the road, this is the edge of the eastern HAS complex.
 However, there's nothing to be seen because of numerous obstructions and double fencing.

 So, continuing towards the main road... just before you get to the junction you'll see a lane on your right, turn in here and drive to the end (point D), taking care not to block the crash gate when you park up.
 From the fence here there are limited views on to the nearby taxiway.
-The farmland here is not spotter-friendly so for a clearer view of aircraft using this taxiway, drive back to Chalk Lane, turn right and turn right at the main road (towards Downham Market).
+Sometimes the farmer is OK with people walking along the fence here but if they are busy in the fields this lane is in constant use by farm vehicles so you will be better off parking elsewhere.
+Drive back to Chalk Lane, turn right and turn right at the main road (towards Downham Market).

 For views of aircraft on approach to 06 or departing 24, back to the car and keep driving towards Downham Market.
 The first small lane on your right is access to a house, ignore that, but the next lane very shortly after that is White Lane which leads to another crash gate.
 Room to park here (point G) is minimal - really it's at the start of the lane only, or you'll be blocking crash access.
 Walk up the lane and you can follow the perimeter fence along the field edge to get to the runway end - eventually!
 For an easier option, keep driving!